Excluded by Noindex Tag

 Page Source Code

-You check the details of source codes of any web page by right click, and selecting view page source.
+You can check the details of source codes of any web page by making a right click and selecting view page source.

 meta name="robots" content="index"/>

-If robots tag is ‘index’, then use Google search console to request manual indexing.
+If the robots tag is ‘index’, then use the Google search console to request manual indexing.

 If robots tag appears as below,